vvybclock/sequences_and_connection_tables/ybclock/html/README.md

 If you have quit() sequences that get called, that'll break the build process.
 Place your scripts inside `if __name__ == "__main__":` blocks if you don't want your code to run when being imported by pdoc.

+# Can pdoc just ignore errors?

+Yes, I just learned about this.
+Add `--skip-errors` at the end of the CLI call.